adultdatalink/adultdatalink/README.md

-# AdultDataLink
+# adultdatalink.com

+Adult Industry Software And Data Solutions.

 Welcome to the official public repository for **adultdatalink.com**!
 This repository contains the resources for our adult content automation services, including APIs for fetching adult videos, images, metadata, and more.
-If you're looking to integrate adult content into your applications or websites, **AdultDataLink** is the ideal solution.
+If you're looking to integrate adult content into your applications or websites, **adultdatalink.com** is the ideal solution.

 ## About

-**AdultDataLink** is a comprehensive platform that provides content automation solutions, including APIs, dashboards, and front-end integrations designed specifically for the adult content industry.
+**adultdatalink.com** is a comprehensive platform that provides content automation solutions, including APIs, dashboards, and front-end integrations designed specifically for the adult content industry.
 We offer a wide range of easy-to-use services for engineers, web developers, content marketers, moderators, and marketing teams to streamline adult content management, enhance user experience, and increase engagement.

 Whether you're building an adult content platform, an adult-oriented app, or working with adult content automation tools, our APIs provide fast, reliable, and secure access to a wide range of adult content.